EmbedFan/Requirement-Editor/docs/project.md

 - **project_last_modification_date**: Timestamp when project was last modified (YYYY-MM-DD HH:MM)
 - **application_version**: Version of the Requirement Editor application used

-## Working Directory Policy
+## Document Directory Policy

-**Important**: All project configuration files are automatically created in the current working directory, regardless of user input.
+**Important**: All project configuration files are automatically created in the same directory as the markdown document being managed.
 This design decision ensures:

-- Consistent project organization
+- Configuration files stay with their associated documents
-- Prevention of configuration files scattered across filesystem
+- Moving/copying documents preserves their settings
-- Clear project boundaries and structure
+- No configuration files cluttering the working directory
-- Simplified file management
+- Clear association between documents and their configurations

 ## Classes